All Episodes

 They have investigated this every which way, but someday, and they're backing him up.

-the you know the care crowd is a relentless bunch and this is just one of many uh events like this that probably on tap.
+And this is just one of many events like this that probably on tap.

-Uh well look at it it was part we now know what was part of because Doug Hooper, who now calls himself Ibrahim Hooper, uh who is the press spokesman for care, now out there urging every American Muslim to charge discrimination and be on the lookout for it as they fly from here to Mecca for their uh for their annual Hajj.
+Well, I mean, look, we now know what was part of because Doug Hooper, who now calls himself Ibrahim Hooper, who is the press spokesman for CARE, now out there urging every American Muslim to charge discrimination and be on the lookout for it as they fly from here to Mecca for their annual Hajj.

-Steve in New Albany, Indiana, you're next on the EIB network sir hello.
+Steve in New Albany, Indiana, you're next on the EIB network, sir.

-Hello Rush uh greetings and Merry Christmas from a gun totem former Marine in the heartland.
+Greetings and Merry Christmas from a gun-totin former Marine in the heartland.

 They're the best.